mpusz/mask_of/README.md

 # `mask_of<Enum>`

-`mask_of<Enum>` is a template type to express bitmasks created from scoped enumeration type values.
+`mask_of<Enum>` is a class template to express bitmasks created from scoped enumeration type values.

 I use similar type in production for some time already.
 Making that code Open Source was inspired by the article